zivtech/gatsby-drupal-kit/README.md

+# NOT YET STABLE (for experimental purpose only)
-This a Drupal 8 gatsby starter kit designed to work out-of-the-box (more or less) with a standard drupal 8 install profile.
+This a Drupal 8 gatsby V2 starter kit designed to work out-of-the-box (more or less) with a standard drupal 8 install profile.
 Currently a work in progress.

 Drupal site: http://dev-drupal-gatsby.pantheonsite.io/
 Gatsby site: https://clever-gates-db60f2.netlify.com/

-# "Quick start guide"
 ## Gatsby Setup
 1. Fork and/or clone this repo into a directory... any directory (no vm/mamp nonsense needed).
 2. run "npm install --global gatsby-cli" (google "install node" if this doesn't work)